Delano Township, Pennsylvania

 Delano Township is a township in Schuylkill County, Pennsylvania, United States.
-Formed in 1882 from part of Rush Township, it is named for Warren Delano Jr., maternal grandfather of Franklin Delano Roosevelt, 32nd President of the United States, 1933–1945.
+Formed in 1882 from part of Rush Township, it is named for Warren Delano Jr., maternal grandfather of Franklin Delano Roosevelt, the 32nd president of the United States.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 8.2 sqmi, all land.
 It contains the census-designated place of Delano.